fikrysaputra/fikrysaputra/README.md

 ## Notes

-This profile is actively maintained and continues to evolve with new projects and skills.
+This profile reflects ongoing work and continuous learning in both web development and data science.